k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

   ![](images/web/21_search2.png)

-* Clicking on an entry directs you to the element's location, to either the group or the table, and selects it.
-Table is also blinking for a short time.
-In case of searching for a table's column, then when clicking on it at the search bar will lead you to the column within its table, include scrolling the column list to the column and highlighting it.
+* Clicking on an entry in the search result widget directs you to the element's location, to either the group or the table, and selects it.
+The table is also blinking for a short time.
+In case the search is for a table's column, then when clicking on it at the search bar will lead you to the column within its table, include scrolling the column list to the column and highlighting it.